-At Craigie Childcare, we follow the Reggio Emilia approach.
+At Craigie Early Learning Centre, we follow the Reggio Emilia approach.
 This approach is an educational philosophy based on the principle of respect, responsibility and community through exploration and discovery in a supportive and enriching environment.

 We believe that all children are capable of learning and expressing themselves in a myriad of ways.
 Our responsibility is to provide them with the space and resources to learn about themselves and the world around them in as many ways as possible.